etherex/etherex/etherex/WhitePaper.md

 Conclusion
 ==========

-Blockchain technology solves many problems by empowering both the exchange and its users to easily access the same data.
-New challenges are introduced at many levels, and allocation of resources have to be carefully managed to create a favorable user experience, as well as provide useful decentralized services.
-However, these new possibilities - combined with the inherent security of the network - will allow for better, safer, and simpler trading tools operating in total transparency.
+Blockchain technology elegantly solves many fundamental problems by empowering both the exchange and its users to easily access the same data.
+Traders can feel free to enter a market where the open-source nature of contracts provides the inherent peace of mind that can only be provided by the elimination of both counter-party risk and corrupt-exchange risk.
+The era of being Goxxed is truly behind us.

+As described above, the development of a decentralized exchange introduces a variety of challenges.
+Meeting these challenges will require a careful allocation of resources as EtherEx strives to create a favorable user experience through a truly decentralized service.
+The EtherEx team is confident in its ability to solve these problems well before the launch of the Ethereum protocol.

+An exciting vision for the (not-too-distant) future is clear: new possibilities offered by the Ethereum blockchain - combined with the inherent security of the network - will provide users with better, safer, and simpler trading tools operating in total transparency.
+It is the fundamental goal of EtherEx to make this vision a reality.